 If you are reading this article, you are one of the many IAS aspirants who want to become a proud civil servant of this country, but you are still unsure regarding your path to success!

-We understand your confusion, and let me tell you, it is absolutely normal to not know how to prepare for IAS.
-There must be a hundred questions in your mind from ‘the right time to start preparing’ to ‘how to crack your personal interview?’
+We understand your confusion, and let us tell you, it is absolutely normal to not know how to start IAS preparation.
+There must be a hundred questions in your mind from the right time to start preparing for one of this toughest exam to how to crack the personal interview?

-In this article we will cover the right approach for IAS preparation A to Z!
+In this article, we will cover the right approach for IAS preparation from A to Z!

 - The Prelims

 - The Mains

 - You cannot reach the next stage without successfully crossing the previous one.

 - Each stage will be more difficult than the previous one.